November 2015 Paris attacks: Bataclan theatre massacre

 A radio reporter attending the concert described the terrorists as calm and determined and said they reloaded three or four times.
-Two gunmen attacked the concert hall; one gunman covered fire while another reloaded, to ensure maximum efficiency.
+Two gunmen attacked the concert hall; one gunman provided covering fire while others reloaded, to ensure maximum efficiency.
 Whenever the gunmen stopped to reload, some of the crowd ran for the emergency exits, scrambling over each other to escape.
 Some were shot from behind as they fled, and the terrorists laughed as they shot them.
 Those who reached the emergency exit were shot by the third gunman, who positioned himself there.
 Other groups of people barricaded themselves in backstage rooms.
 Some smashed open the ceiling in an upstairs toilet and hid among the rafters under the roof.
 Those who could not run lay still on the floor pretending to be dead.
 According to survivors, the terrorists walked among those who were lying down, kicked them, and shot them in the head if there was any sign of life.

 An eyewitness reported hearing the gunmen ask amongst themselves where the members of the Eagles of Death Metal were once the gunfire stopped.
 Mohamed-Aggad and Mostefaï then went upstairs to the balconies, while Amimour stayed downstairs and fired at people who tried to flee.
-The Brigade of Research and Intervention (BRI) arrived on the scene at 22:15, soon followed by the elite tactical unit, RAID.
-At 22:15, the first two responding officers entered the building armed with handguns and encountered Amimour, who was standing on the stage.
+The Search and Intervention Brigade (BRI) arrived on the scene at 22:15, soon followed by the elite RAID tactical unit.
+At 22:15, the first two responding officers entered the building armed with handguns and encountered Amimour, who was standing on the stage getting ready to execute a survivor.
 Amimour died after being shot by the officers and detonating his explosive vest.
 Mohamed-Aggad and Mostefaï then fired upon the officers, forcing them to withdraw and wait for backup.

 From this point, Mohamed-Aggad and Mostefaï took about twenty hostages and herded them into a room at the end of an L-shaped corridor located further in the building.
 They also seized the hostages' mobile phones and attempted to use them to access the Internet, but they were unable to find a signal.
 Some of the hostages were forced to look down into the hall and out the windows and tell the terrorists what they saw.
 During this time, Mohamed-Aggad and Mostefaï fired on police and other first responders arriving at the scene.